jacobhood/Challonge-DotNet/README.md

 ## Installation

-The library is available on NuGet.
+The library is available through NuGet.
+Other options:

 Package Manager:
 ```